James-S-Santangelo/paper-rcourse/paper.md

 Of note, the datasets we chose for the course were large and messy (e.g. missing values), reflecting the type of data that is being increasingly generated across various disciplines.
-With this goal in mind, we designed lectures to provide the building blocks to clean, manipulate, visualize and analyze any datasets students may come across, including those used for the final projects.
+With this goal in mind, we designed lectures to provide the building blocks to clean, manipulate, visualize, and analyze any datasets students may come across, including those used for the final projects.

 [^1]: *A note on "live-coding".* Live-coding is a hands-on method of teaching